JateenTirlotkar/Grp14_Apsit-Students-Club/README.md

 blocks.
 Thus, all activities which require more interaction are kept in one block.
 2. Secondary Design Phase:
 In the second phase, the detailed design of every block is performed.
-The general tasks involved in the design process are the following:
+The general tasks involved in the design process are the following-
 1. Design various blocks for overall system processes.
 2. Design smaller, compact and workable modules in each block.
 3. Design various database structures.